Meet Dr. Kevin Lunde

 Dr. Lunde is a Fellow of the American Academy of Facial Plastic and Reconstructive Surgery and was selected to serve as its committee chairman responsible for reviewing Fellowship research projects.
 He is a member of the American Academy of Otolaryngology, Head and Neck Surgery and a member of the American Academy of Otolaryngic Allergy, the AMA, the Texas Medical Association and the Collin-Fannin County Medical Society.
 He is on the staff at Baylor Regional Medical Center at Plano, the Medical Center of Plano, Presbyterian Hospital of Plano and Baylor Medical at Frisco.

-Dr. Lunde resides in Frisco, Texas, with his wife of 27 years.
+Dr. Lunde resides in Frisco, Texas, with his wife of 29 years.
 They have two children.
-Their daughter is a 2nd grade school teacher in the metrophex and their son is a college student.
-In his free time, Dr. lunde enjoys keeping fit and watching sporting events with friends and family.
+Their daughter is a 4th grade school teacher in the metroplex and their son is a recent college graduate and will begin his professional career locally as well.
+In his free time, Dr. Lunde enjoys keeping fit and watching sporting events with friends and family.